-If you want to know how far away the moon is, where the closest bagel shop is or which private school to send your kids to, you’re likely to type your search into Google and click through the results.
+If you want to know how far away the moon is, where the closest bagel shop is or which private school to send your kids to, you’re likely to type your search into Google and click through the results, now for a good service to boost your website Mike Wiseman SEO Vancouver office is the leading SEO Services provider in Vancouver.
 But, if you’re like most people, you won’t ever make it past the first page of the results.

 So the formula for success is clear.
 Ensure your site shows up on the first page of Google for the terms that most people would type in when looking for your business.

 Google is a relevancy based search engine that makes 99% of their income from selling Pay-Per-Click Ads (PPC) that show up on the top of and on the side of the organic results (free results).
 Google really wants to show the MOST RELEVANT websites for the keywords that someone types in their query.
 Their entire business model is solely based on providing the MOST RELEVANT results so users will choose Google when they are performing a search.
 The more traffic that Google can control on the internet, the more they can charge businesses for their paid advertising (PPC).

 Notice I said “Relevant” and not “Best”.
 Google has no way of knowing which restaurant has the best Mexican food, which plumber provides the best service or which private school gives their students the best education.
 Google uses a complex, probability based algorithm with hundreds if not thousands of individual ranking factors to determine relevancy.
 Although the ranking factors and their importance have changed over the years, there are two main factors that Google has to take into consideration.